 Flash forward.
 I’m still living in the Czech capital, promoting, at my own humble level, mutual understanding between “East” and “West” Europeans.
 Little did I know that the issues we had broached during this two-week course would play such an important role in my future professional endeavours.

-Thinking about topics to cover for the newly-created Kafkadesk website, I instantly thought of Petra Baštová, the coordinator of this summer program.
-As it turned out, she was due to move out of Prague in a few weeks and pass the torch to her successor in order to dedicate her time to her upcoming baby.
+Thinking about topics to cover for the newly-created Kafkadesk website, I instantly thought of Petra Baštová, the coordinator of this summer university program in Prague.
+As it turned out, she was due to move out of the Czech capital in a few weeks and pass the torch to her successor in order to dedicate her time to her upcoming baby.
 “It must be fate”, I thought, while quickly arranging a meeting.

 Petra, it’s great to see you again!
 First, let me to be a little nosy: how did you end up (and for so many years!) coordinating this summer program?